MPintoSpace/GUIMesh/README.md

 GUIMesh is a Graphical User Interface that converts STEP geometries to GDML format allowing to import this geometries into Geant4

+### Citation / Reference
+GUIMesh is published in: https://doi.org/10.1016/j.cpc.2019.01.024.
+It has a full description of the program as well as all the tests done.
+You can request me the document via e-mail.
+Please cite the paper if you found GUIMesh useful for your work.

 ### Dependencies
 GUIMesh requires: